davidOplatka/csm148-project/Appendix.md

 The final method we implemented to predict students' Exam Scores was a Multi-Layer Perceptron (MLP) neural network.
 Below are the key steps of our process:

-1. We used the cleaned dataset `StudentPerformanceFactorsCleaned.csv` and performed further preprocessing before feeding it into the neural network including standardizing all numerical columns to ensure all features were on the same scale, preventing any one feature from dominating the model; one-hot ecoding all categorical columns into numeric form with values of 0 and 1; splitting the dataset into training, validation, and test sets in proportions of 60%, 20%, and 20%, respectively; finally converting the preprocessed data into PyTorch tensors for compatibility with the neural network.
+We used the cleaned dataset `StudentPerformanceFactorsCleaned.csv` and performed further preprocessing before feeding it into the neural network including standardizing all numerical columns to ensure all features were on the same scale, preventing any one feature from dominating the model; one-hot ecoding all categorical columns into numeric form with values of 0 and 1; splitting the dataset into training, validation, and test sets in proportions of 60%, 20%, and 20%, respectively; finally converting the preprocessed data into PyTorch tensors for compatibility with the neural network.

-2. Next we create defined the **Multi-Layer Perceptron**: with two hidden layers:
+Next we create defined the **Multi-Layer Perceptron**: with two hidden layers:
   * *First Layer*: 128 neurons with ReLU activation and a dropout rate of 30%.
   * *Second Layer*: 64 neurons with ReLU activation and a dropout rate of 30%.

-3. During the training, we use *MSE* for the loss function and Adam optimizer with a learning rate of 0.01, selected after testing lternative rates (0.01, 0.005, and 0.0001).
+During the training, we use *MSE* for the loss function and Adam optimizer with a learning rate of 0.01, selected after testing lternative rates (0.01, 0.005, and 0.0001).
 We choose to set *batch size* to be 32, balacing performance and computational efficiency and choose the number of *epochs* to be 2000.

-4. The process of Validation and Evaluation is:
+The process of Validation and Evaluation is:
 At first we have overfiiting issue since we have phenomenon of low loss and high test MSE, therefore, we implement the **early stopping mechanism** which monitored validationed loss with a patience theshold of 35 epochs.
 Specifically, if the validation loss did not improve for 35 consecutive epochs, training stopped early to prevent overfitting.

-5. Results
-Finall we got that At *epoch 318*, the training loss was *33.5123*.
-The final *Mean Squared Error* on the test dataset was *3.8128578662872314*.
+As the result, evaluation stops at *epoch 318*, we get a training loss of *33.5123*.
+The test loss *MSE* of *3.8128578662872314*.